You can store photos and other documents with each tree or item.

 - Report: If you take lots of photos, then you can mark some of then as ‘Report’ so that they will the ones that are included in the reports.

-- Archive: The ‘Archive’ category is for photos that are no longer relevant, but which you don’t want to delete because they are part of the history or audit trail.
+- Archive: These photos that are no longer relevant, but which you don’t want to delete because they are part of the history or audit trail.

 - For example, a photo would be taken to record a specific issue as part of a survey – it would initially be categorised as ‘Survey’.
 Some weeks, months or even years later, the issue is resolved and is no longer relevant to the current condition – the photo can be re-categorised as ‘Archive’ to hide it from general viewing, but it is still stored to preserve the history of the issue and its subsequent resolution.